Name

 onintr cleanup

-Go to "cleanup" on interrupt.
+Go to "cleanup" on interrupt

 .

-Shell script commands.
+Shell script commands

 cleanup:

-Label for interruptsonintr -
+Label for interrupts

-Ignore additional interruptsrm -f $tmpfiles
+Ignore additional interrupts

-Remove any files createdexit 2
+Remove any files created

 Exit with an error status